bucketplus/ca-control-api-nodejs/Readme.md

 * `CA_JOB_ID` (not needed in development)

 ### Job Parameter Environment Variables
-* Each Job Parameter defined in the manifest will be validated and sent using the appropriate name, e.g. `JP_OUTPUT_LANGUAGE`.
+* Each Job Parameter defined in the manifest will be validated and sent using the appropriate name, e.g. `JP_FILE`.

 ### Service Secret Environment Variables
 * Each Service Secret defined in the manifest will be validated and sent using the appropriate name, e.g. `SS_GOOGLE_TRANSLATE_API_KEY`.